Free Tools and Tips for a Successful School Year

-Many teachers are well into their new school year, while others are still prepping for those littles ones still to come.
+Many teachers are well into their new school year, while others are still prepping for those little ones still to come.
 No matter where you are in the back to school hustle and bustle, the bloggers from The Primary Pack would like to help get your school year off to a positive start.

 We're throwing a 3...2...1...
 Back to School Bash.
 Each member of The Pack will give you three teacher tips, two giveaways (one on each of our blogs and one large prize from The Pack), and one freebie.

 Let's get started!

 In my last school, turnover was high.
 Each year, I would have anywhere between seven and twelve new students.
 For years, I would receive a notice that I'd be gaining a new student the day before he was set to come and spend an hour that night preparing for his arrival.

 I continued this idea for content specific materials, such as interactive notebooks.
-During the year, I would have a few of my students who worked quickly glue important notes or pieces into spare notebooks after they finished their own.
+During the year, I would have a few of my fast finishing students glue important notes or pieces into spare notebooks after they finished their own.
 When a new student arrived, I was able to give him a notebook that was up to date and contained all of the same information as everyone else.

 If you've been teaching for any length of time, you know that, no matter what, you will have behavior issues during the year.

 There are your tips - now for the freebie!

-Have a timid group?
-Snowballs are sure to change that!
-Students write a fact about themselves before crumpling their papers and throwing them across the room.
+On the sheets provided, students write a fact about themselves before crumpling their papers and throwing them across the room.
 They run to find a “snowball” near them and read what is written on the page.
 After sharing a few with the class, students add a second fact about themselves to their new papers and set them soaring.